Research-backed optimisation

 Heat network

-Operational community thermal sharing network since 2023/24.
+A community thermal sharing network, live since 2023/24.

 Field evidence for installation-community thermal coupling and shared local energy infrastructure.